-UNPLUGGED LEARNING ENVIRONMENT: Laptops, iPads, phones etc. should be silenced and stowed during class time in order to create a more impactful learning environment.
+UNPLUGGED LEARNING ENVIRONMENT: We will use devices from time to time, but typically student laptops, iPads, phones etc. should be silenced and stowed during class time in order to create a more impactful learning environment.
 If you need to monitor a personal or family emergency, please feel free to step out and communicate as needed.

 DUE DATES: All due dates are firm and late submissions are not graded except under the most extenuating circumstances (serious medical issues, emergencies, etc.).
-Only the most extenuating circumstances would be cause for a make-up opportunity and would require advance approval and approved documentation.
+Advance communication (before a due date) is very important unless an emergency situation precludes it.